 Darlene Domenigoni: MSC Director, President, Bridging the Gap-Oregon, and Good Shepherd Community Church Survivor Support Ministry Leader.
 Darlene has been married to Mark for 30 years and they have two children, one daughter in law, and an adorable baby granddaughter.
-Sickened by sex trafficking, Darlene helped start a Human Trafficking Prayer and Awareness ministry within her church.
+Sickened by sex trafficking, Darlene helped start a Human Trafficking Prayer and Awareness ministry within her church in 2011.
 In 2013, the sergeant of the HT Task Force called Darlene to help a young lady who had just been rescued from a trafficking situation.
 This survivor's rescue led to developing a mentoring ministry to help women navigate life as they walk through their healing journey.
 Serving Jesus and seeing women healed and set free is Darlene’s passion and what motivates her.
 Darlene’s focus now is training and equipping churches to be trauma informed and rise up to address the difficult issues that are plaguing our younger generation, especially abuse, pornography, and sexual exploitation.
 A dream would be to see a Survivor Support Ministry in every church, locally and globally.
-Darlene also helped create Bridging the Gap, a nonprofit in partnership with the Portland Police Bureau, which members received a City of Portland Police Bureau commendation medal for in 2015.
+In 2014, Darlene helped create Bridging the Gap, a nonprofit in partnership with the Portland Police Bureau, which members received a City of Portland Police Bureau commendation medal for in 2015.

 Adrienne Livingston: Director of Anti-Sex Trafficking Initiatives for World Venture, Co-Author of "Biblical Response to Sexual Exploitation"and "Girl Empowerment" curricula.
 Adrienne is from Portland, Oregon.
 She received her Bachelor’s degree in Marketing, International Business and International Studies from Oregon State University and her Master of Arts in Intercultural Studies from Western Seminary.
 She began getting involved in the Anti-Sex Trafficking movement in 2013.
 In October of 2014, she became the Global Director of Anti-Sex Trafficking Initiatives with WorldVenture.
 Adrienne works to educate the church about the issue of sex trafficking, understand how our culture contributes to this issue so they can get engaged to prevent, end the demand and take a Kingdom stance against it locally and globally.